Rapido (company)

-Rapido is an Indian bike taxi aggregator and logistics service provider based out of Bangalore.
-Founded in 2015, the company operates in over 100 cities across the country, but has run into legal troubles in a few locations where bike taxis are not legal.
+Rapido is an Indian ride-hailing service, which primarily operates as a bike taxi aggregator.
+Its offerings also include auto rickshaw and taxicab hailing, parcel delivery, and third-party logistics services.
+Founded in 2015, the company is based in Bengaluru and operates in over 100 cities, but has run into legal troubles in several locations where bike taxis are not legal.

 History

 The company was founded in 2015 as theKarrier by two IIT alumni and a PESU alumni – Aravind Sanka, Pavan Guntupalli, and SR Rishikesh.
-In September 2018, reports were that Rapido has over 15,000 registered riders, with average rides of 30,000 per day.
+In September 2018, reports were that Rapido has over 15,000 registered riders, with an average rides of 30,000 per day.
 Subsequently, Hero MotoCorp chairman Pawan Munjal and former Google India head Rajan Anandan picked up stakes in the company.

 In 2019, Rapido co-founder Aravind Sanka claimed that the company has created more than 500,000 jobs in India.
 In November 2019, the company claimed to have 1 crore registered users.

-After the breakout of COVID-19 pandemic, Rapido expanded its operations in logistics, providing hyperlocal delivery for local businesses and e-commerce companies.
-In October 2020, Rapido launched on-demand auto rickshaw hailing services in 14 cities.
+After the breakout of the COVID-19 pandemic, Rapido expanded its operations in logistics, providing last-mile delivery of goods for local businesses and e-commerce companies.
+In October 2020, Rapido launched on-demand auto rickshaw hailing services.

 In April 2022, the company received $180 million in a funding round led by Swiggy, raising the company's valuation to $830 million.
 The Series D round of funding also saw participation of TVS Motor Company, Westbridge, Shell Ventures, and Nexus Ventures.

+In 2023, Rapido introduced taxicab hailing on its app.

+In September 2024, Rapido became a unicorn after raising $200 million in Series E at a $1.1 billion valuation.
+In February 2025, it raised Rs 250 crore ($30 million) from Prosus at the same valuation.
+This funding, an extension of the Series E round, focuses on expanding operations, with Prosus acquiring shares via secondary transactions for early investors and employees to exit.